 If you aren't a sit-on-the-beach-and-relax person, consider an adventure vacation for your next family trip.
 Whether it's an expedition cruise around Iceland or a visit to a treehouse paradise, you'll see kids' eyes light up when they see the adventure that is in store for them.
 Adventure travel puts you out of your comfort zone by offering activities like white water rafting, ziplining and swimming with sharks.
 It's pretty much a guarantee that the kids will go home with amazing memories.
 If you aren't up for planning your own adventure trip, consider hiring a guide service like Austin Adventures that will do it all for you.

 Hawaii always tops the list of family travel destinations, and it's no secret why.
 The weather is excellent for most of the year, the sights are gorgeous, the people are friendly and the resorts are designed to welcome both kids and parents alike.
 We are particularly excited about the opening of the newly-reimagined, family-friendly Mauna Lani Auberge Resorts Collection that is set to debut in January 2020.
 The resort's educational and fun kids' program includes everything from cultural immersion, athletics and wellness, to culinary classes, movies under the stars, moonlight storytelling and navigation.

 Discover Your DNA

-As a travel trend, more and more families are interested in learning about their roots.
+As a travel trend, more and more families are interested in learning about their roots, says Fee.
 With the popularity of 23andMe as well as Ancestry.com, families are keen to show their children their humble beginnings.
 Recently, Airbnb and 23andMe have teamed up to incorporate heritage travel into the mix.
 When a customer receives their 23andMe ancestry info, they can click through Airbnb Homes in that geographic area to plan their own birthright experience.
 Popular destinations include Italy, Ireland and Mexico.

 Give Back with a Volunteer Vacation